pingcap/docs/tidb-cloud/configure-maintenance-window.md

 For every maintenance window, TiDB Cloud sends four email notifications to all project members at the following time points:

-- Two weeks before a maintenance window starts (excluding urgent maintenance)
+- Two weeks before a maintenance window starts (excluding urgent maintenance tasks)
 - 72 hours before a maintenance window starts
 - The time when a maintenance window is started
 - The time when a maintenance window is completed